 Victoria is a psychotherapist at the Counseling Center of MarylandTM providing individual therapy, couples therapy, family therapy, and group therapy to clients of all ages.
-Victoria is a Licensed Graduate Professional Counselor (LGPC) in the State of Maryland and is also a Nationally Certified Counselor (NCC.)
+Victoria is a Licensed Clinical Professional Counselor (LCPC) in the State of Maryland and is also a Nationally Certified Counselor (NCC.)

 Victoria has experience working with many common counseling concerns.
 She has particular interest in treating shame, trauma recovery, relational struggles, spirituality, and identity struggles.
 Victoria has also worked extensively with victims of sexual abuse and sexual assault.
 As a Kenyan, who grew up in Dubai, U.A.E., and currently resides in the United States, she developed a unique perspective and cultural competence which has allowed her to grasp the nuances of her client’s experiences and circumstances.
 Prior to her work at the Counseling Center of MarylandTM, Victoria worked within the DC Public School System where she received training as a Mental Health Specialist.
 In addition, she provided individual counseling services at her local church.